UTSA-ICS/sid-server/doc/source/configuration.rst

 .. code-block:: bash

-    $ keystone-manage db_sync
+    $ sidserver-manage db_sync

-To test this, you should now be able to start ``keystone-all`` and use the OpenStack Client to list your projects (which should successfully return an empty list from your new database):
+To test this, you should now be able to start ``sidserver-all`` and use the OpenStack Client to list your projects (which should successfully return an empty list from your new database):